 There are some general purpose AI methods that are frequently used or embedded in many deployed systems.
 These include heuristic search, constraint solving, rule-based reasoning, and adaptive techniques such as genetic algorithms.
 Areas of application include:

-- Finance (insurance underwriting, fraud detection)
+- Finance (insurance underwriting, fraud detection);

-- Supply chain management
+- Supply chain management;

-- Crew and equipment planning and scheduling
+- Crew and equipment planning and scheduling;

-- Advanced manufacturing and assembly
+- Advanced manufacturing and assembly;

-- Oil exploration
+- Oil exploration;

-- Many uses in aerospace, defence and telecommunications